th2-net/th2-listener-mysql-binlog-go/README.md

 ## raw message format

-Read-mysql-binlog produces th2 raw message where each message has JSON body format and binlog position in properties
+th2-listener-mysql-binlog produces th2 raw message where each message has JSON body format and binlog position in properties

 ### th2 message properties